Practical use of the inout parameter in Swift

 }

-The early return on isCustomHTTPHeadersAdded is the guard that prevents infinite navigation loops — covered in detail below.
+The early return on isCustomHTTPHeadersAdded is the guard that prevents infinite navigation loops.
+More on that below.

 3. Intercept